deejay-hub/timeline-lwc/README.md

 ## Overview

 A complete custom experience component.
-Created to allow users to view related records to a parent on an interactive timeline written with D3.js.
+Created to allow users to view related records to a parent on an interactive timeline.

 -   **Multi Object Support.** Plot related records to any parent object.
 -   **Junction Object Support.** Plot junction object records and use simple dot notation.